Edited by: Kellie Jez

-Deric and his girlfriend Elizabeth were able to achieve this points feat by using a number of co-branded credit cards.
-He secured increased welcome bonuses on the Delta SkyMiles® Gold American Express Card and the Delta SkyMiles® Platinum American Express Card for a combined result of 100,000 Skymiles.
+Deric and his girlfriend Elizabeth were able to achieve this points feat by using a number of co-branded credit cards, namely the Delta SkyMiles® Gold American Express Card and the Delta SkyMiles® Platinum American Express Card.

 Next, he was approved for the Citi® / AAdvantage® Gold World Elite™ Mastercard® and the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® for a grand total of 80,000 AAdvantage miles.
 To top it off, he grabbed the Chase Hyatt Credit Card for its sign-up bonus of a free 2-night stay at any Hyatt in the world.

 Deric says he actually signed up to these cards without any specific destinations in mind.
 He simply wanted to take advantage of the elevated sign-up bonuses and would figure out a destination based on available award space later.